Jon Stewart slams Rand Paul for blocking 9/11 funding bill as another first responder dies

 "This fund isn't a ticket to paradise, it's to provide our families with care," Alvarez said.
 "You all said you would never forget.
 Well, I'm here to make sure that you don't."

-Bill co-sponser Sen. Kirsten Gillibrand, D-New York, has since implored Senate Majority Leader McConnell to hold a stand-alone vote on the fund tomorrow sometime Thursday without attaching it to any other legislation.
+Bill co-sponsor Sen. Kirsten Gillibrand, Democrat of New York, has since implored Senate Majority Leader McConnell to hold a stand-alone vote on the fund tomorrow sometime Thursday without attaching it to any other legislation.
+Barasch told CBS that he was confident McConnell would try to hold a vote on Monday for a standalone measure.